artus9033/chartjs-plugin-dragdata/README.md

 <script>
   import { Chart, registerables } from 'chart.js'
-  // load the options file externally for better readability of the component.
+  // Load the options file externally for better readability of the component.
   // In the chartOptions object, make sure to add "dragData: true" etc. import chartOptions from '~/assets/js/labour.js' import 'chartjs-plugin-dragdata'